 All SAMM racing is under the British RYA Portsmouth Yardstick Handicap System

-If your boats handicap has not changed it is either because no change was suggested or you did not compete in sufficient races to provide enough results needed for the calculations.
+If a boats handicap has not changed it is either because it has sailed to its handicap or did not compete in sufficient races to provide enough results needed for the calculations.

 The different handicap for the use of a spinnaker has been retained at 3% difference to the norm in line with RYA guidelines.
 However each boat with a spinnaker option must declare if it will use its spinnaker before the first time it races and the reduced PN number will be used throughout the season.
 If a boat declares that it will not use its spinnaker and does so in a race, it will be disqualified.